 Not every sports injury is preventable, but having the right gear is effective insurance.

-For more advice on choosing proper sports equipment for your children, talk with their coaches and an IASIS Orthopedics & Sports Medicine physician to help ensure a positive outcome from early sports participation.
+For more advice on choosing proper sports equipment for your children, talk with their coaches and a Steward Health Care: Orthopedics & Sports Medicine physician to help ensure a positive outcome from early sports participation.